Maine Employment Security Act Poster Required

-The Maine Employment Security Act Poster is an unemployment law poster by the Maine Department Of Labor.
+The Maine Employment Security Act Poster is a labor law posters poster by the Maine Department Of Labor.
 This is a mandatory posting for all employers in Maine, and businesses who fail to comply may be subject to fines or sanctions.

 This law poster must be posted in a conspicuous place where all employees will see it.
 It describes who qualifies for unemployment as well as how to file for unemployment benefits.
 There is also information on basic eligibility requirements in order to obtain a claim.
 Unemployment insurance benefits are also taxable whereas they must be reported when filing income tax forms.